CarMoreno/carmoreno/README.md

 Working for EMBL-EBI as a Scientific Data Software Engineer 🐍.

-Living in Cali, Colombia :colombia:
+Living in Cambridge, UK 🇬🇧 from 🇨🇴

 Working on/Interesed in: